 Torrenting makes up for a huge portion of the VPN user base.
 We guess people don’t enjoy paying enormous fines for copyright violations.
 Who could’ve known!

-ProtonVPN is good for torrenting if you’re in the right location and pretty bad elsewhere.
+When writing this ProtonVPN review, we’ve discovered that it is good for torrenting if you’re in the right location and pretty bad elsewhere.
 The awesome security credentials make ProtonVPN a natural choice for torrent users.
 Unfortunately, P2P traffic is not allowed on every server – only servers in the Netherlands, Singapore, and Sweden.
 That should be sufficient if you’re based in Europe or the Far East.
 In the US?
 Not so much.
 The speeds will suck!

 ProtonVPN for China

 This VPN would be a good choice for Chinese users due to the level of security it provides.
 Unfortunately, it does not work or at least not reliably.